AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 ---
 # Create a connection

-A new Connections workflow is being launched in Customer Journey Analytics (CJA) in May 2022.
+A new Connections workflow was recently launched in Customer Journey Analytics (CJA).
 Here is an overview of the new capabilities:

 * You can enable a rolling data retention window when you create the connection.
 * You can add to and remove datasets from a connection.
 (Removing a dataset removes it from the connection and impacts any associated data views and underlying Analysis Workspace projects.)